mikepthomas/projects/_posts/printer-voron-1.8.md

 > Image © 2020 [Voron Design](https://www.vorondesign.com)

-Some of the gantry parts (specifically the AB Drive Units and Front Idlers) will be replaced with the upgraded versions from the Trident as they should fit the 1.8.
+Some of the gantry parts (specifically the A/B Drive Units and Front Idlers) will be replaced with the upgraded versions from the Trident as they fit the 1.8 frame.

 ### :wrench: A/B Drive Units